Close Alert Banner

 EarlyON Child and Family Centres

 EarlyON Child and Family Centres provide opportunities for children from birth to six years of age to participate in play and inquiry-based programs, and support parents and caregivers in their roles.
-These centres offer safe and welcoming environments open to all families across the Durham Region, with qualified professionals and quality programs.
 Families and caregivers will be able to find support, make personal connections and access a network of resources.

 A unique community-based mental health service provided by Community Care Durham (CCD) that offers group support to adults aged 16 and older, with emotional and/or mental health concerns.
 Offering in-person, virtual, and hybrid services.
 Referrals accepted via self-referral.